TrainWeb.org Facebook Page

 This tour progresses generally west (left) from Amtrak's Northeast Corridor on the right.

-Black lines trace various railroad alignments; where they lack perpendicular lines rails had previously existed but were no longer extant as of 2015.
-The route of the Loudon Park Cemetery Trolley is speculative since only one artifact was located.
+Black lines trace various railroad alignments; where they lack perpendicular lines rails had previously existed but were no longer extant as of 2024.
+The route of the Loudon Park Cemetery Trolley is uncertain since only two artifacts and one low-resolution map were uncovered.

 Wye